seed-labs/seed-emulator/benchmarks/docs/DECLARATIVE_TOPOLOGY_GENERATOR.md

 waits for all SEED assets, verifies end-to-end cross-AS ping, writes a JSON audit report under `benchmarks/reports/`, and tears down only that project unless `--keep-running` is requested.

+The `test` command checks every host's local gateway, every IX peer edge, the expected number of Established eBGP sessions on every router, and cross-AS host reachability.
+Small topologies use a full AS-pair matrix; larger topologies use up to 64 deterministic pairs.
+The `preflight` command compares the approved estimate with live VM memory/CPU capacity, retains a host reserve, and fails closed above the 1,000-container safety ceiling.
+It prevents a planning success from being mistaken for authorization to exhaust the host.

+Blind observation discovers an active declarative capability manifest, selects routers by compiled role and one DNS sensor host per AS, and never relies on B00 container names.
+Above 500 assets it retains all anomalous role/state counts while deterministically sampling at most 128 routers and 128 host sensors, bounding subprocess and prompt volume independently of the fault.

 The first implementation supports one router and one LAN per AS, IPv4 eBGP, and at most the limits admitted by the request budget.
 Multi-router ASes,